 In 2007, I took an antibiotic which would change the direction of my life drastically.
 It happened just before I was planning on going to medical school to become a doctor.

-I developed bilateral Achilles tendinitis and many other issues related to ligaments and joints after taking a few doses of the antibiotic.
+I developed bilateral Achilles tendonitis and many other issues related to ligaments and joints after taking a few doses of the antibiotic.

 One of the things which persisted the longest was the tendon and ligament issues that I developed.
 It was super frustrating!

 Within two days of taking the antibiotic, I was unable to walk without pain and feeling my tendons would snap.
 I was already aware that this was a serious, but apparently rare side effect.

 Tendon and ligament damage from sport and overuse are much more common.
 However, in both cases, it can be a struggle for people to overcome because these types of injuries tend to reoccur if not treated properly.

 There were a few mistakes I made when I tried to recover from tendinitis.
 I didn’t stretch and do any exercises to remodel and strengthen my tendons and ligaments.
 Doing nothing leaves them weak and prone to injury again, which can make the recovery process even longer.

 Despite the lengthy recovery time, I did find a few supplements which helped me along the way.
 The supplements that I included were based on scientific evidence.